loevda/mobile-flashcards/README.md

 `yarn start`

-Then scan the Qr code using expo client app to test the app on your phone.
+Then scan the qr code using expo client app to test the app on your phone.

 To run the app on iOS or into a simulator please refer to the documentation [here](https://docs.expo.io/versions/latest/index.html).